Herbert Colborne Oakley

 - St. David's in Wales.

-He seldom exhibited his paintings, being of independent means, but there is a certain quality to his work, especially his portraits - however only you the viewer can make that judgment.
+He seldom exhibited his paintings, being of independent means, however there is a certain evocative quality to his work, especially most of his portraits.

 Please view, and hopefully you will enjoy some of the material.